 3. Make a rattle

 Here’s a quick idea inspired by Easter to create a wonderful toy for your baby.
+All you need is an empty egg shell, peas or beads, glue, chopsticks, and colorful paper to wrap the rattle.
+Put the peas or beads into the egg, glue it and then glue the chopsticks.
+Wrap it all up in decorative paper and you’ve got yourself a little rattle!
 You could also give the rattle as a present to your baby’s little friends or cousins.
-All you need is an empty egg shell, some peas or beads, some glue, chopsticks, and some colorful paper to wrap the rattle.
-Put the peas or beads into the egg, glue it and then glue the chopsticks.
-Wrap it all up in decorative paper.

 4. Carrot footprints

-All you need for this craft is a bit of orange color, some white paper, and some green paper.
-Make carrots out of your baby’s footprints on a white piece of paper, then cut the carrots out and add some green paper on top.
+All you need for this craft is a bit of orange paint, white paper, and green paper.
+Make carrots out of your baby’s footprints on a white piece of paper.
+Then cut the carrots out and add some green paper on top.
 Put your baby’s craft on the fridge to show off.